-F-1 students may be authorized for an RCL only after they have been approved to do so by the Office of Student Support DSO.
-F-1 students, who engage in an RCL without approval, will be considered "out of status".
+F-1 students may be authorized for an RCL only after they have been approved to do so by an Office of Student Support DSO.
+F-1 students, who engage in an RCL without approval, will be considered "out of status."
 F-1 students who are "out of status" may have their SEVIS record terminated.

-In order to apply, F-1 students must be able to demonstrate that an academic or medical situation has presented itself in which they are not able to meet full-time requirements.
-Please note that registration is not required in the summer trimester, unless it is the student's first or last trimester.
+In order to apply for an RCL, F-1 students must be able to demonstrate that an academic or medical situation has presented itself in which they are not able to meet full-time requirements.
+Please note that registration is not required during the summer vacation unless the student is on Academic Probation or if it is the student's first or last semester.
 Students who are approved to take a reduced course load may not be eligible for Curricular Practical Training (CPT).